SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/EventData/getBlockExecution.md

 keywords: getBlockExecution()
 ---

+### Bool getBlockExecution()

-This method returns whether current event action has been blocked (e.g. save in a "Before save company" event).
+Used to check whether the current event action has been blocked.

+For example, save in a "Before save company" event.